thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ### 4.5 Setup the IBM Cloud Kubernetes CLI <a name="part-SETUP-03"></a>
 [<home>](#home)

+_Note:_ If you use the **workshop Docker image for Windows** described above, you don't need to follow these steps.
+Everything is in place already.

 Let's log in to the IBM Cloud CLI tool: `ibmcloud login`.
 If you are an IBMer, include the `--sso` flag: `ibmcloud login --sso`.